SVF makes grants in three issue areas: Economic Development, Education, and Emerging Issues. Each is outlined below.

 - Promote local business and social entrepreneurship in the Arab community.

-Click here for a list of current and past economic development grantees.
+Click here for a list of current economic development grantees.

 Under the Ministry of Education, Arab and Jewish public school students are mostly educated in separate schools.
 Although much of the core curriculum is the same, Jews are taught in Hebrew and Arabs are taught in Arabic.
 There are significant performance gaps between Hebrew-speaking and Arabic-speaking schools.
 Educational gaps between Israeli Jews and Arabs are evident from early childhood through higher education.